JimWid/AI_Rubiks_Cube_Solver/README.md

 The model is trained on a variety of distances and angles, but extreme close-ups, far distances, or unusual orientations might sometimes be challenging.
 Try presenting the cube clearly in the camera's view.
 #### Performance:
 On CPU, detection might be noticeably slower, leading to a lower frame rate.
 For real-time smooth performance, a GPU is highly recommended.
+ - **Color Performance**: It is very confident and succesful with most of the colors in the right lighting, most complicated color to detect is Orange getting confused by Red.
-Confidence Threshold: If the detector isn't picking up cubes, you might need to adjust the CONFIDENCE_THRESHOLD variable in main.py.
+ - **Confidence Threshold**: If the detector isn't picking up cubes, you might need to adjust the CONFIDENCE_THRESHOLD variable in main.py.
 Lowering it could show more detections (including potential      false positives), while raising it makes detections stricter.
+ - **Solver Performance**: The kociemba string is well generated, but I hypothesis that it needs to be in the right angle and orientation for the kociemba solver to actually accept it.
+Otherwise it        will get an error.
+Try to find the correct posture of every face.
+I'm working on this matter since its very fustrating.